Open PDKs Version 1.0

 Installation

-After the skywater-pdk files are installed, cd to the top level directory in open_pdks.
+After the prerequisite of Magic has been installed, cd to the top level directory in open_pdks.

 1. Set paths and definitions: